 If you filter on SEMrush for branded keywords on either dove.com or marschocolate.com, you won’t see every keyword with the word “dove” because both websites are authoritative and use “dove” often as a modifier in their keywords.
 So, SEMrush can’t determine dove as a branded keyword because it is not unique to either domain.

-One more example would be to look at a website like JakesSandwichBoard.com.
-While there are plenty of keywords that include the word “jake,” (jakes restaurant, jakes lunch menu, etc) SEMrush will not see most of them as branded keywords because the brand modifier word (Jake) is not unique to JakesSandwichBoard.com.
+One more example would be to look at a website like Chathamsandwich.com.
+While there are plenty of keywords that include “Chatham,” (chatham deli, chatham shopping, chatham menu, etc) SEMrush will not see most of them as branded keywords because the brand modifier word (chatham) is not unique to Chathamsandwich.com (Chatham is a city in New Jersey).

 Instead, the branded keywords for this domain will only be the queries that include the full brand name and are unique to the domain.